openbroadcaster/openbroadcaster.github.io/voice-tracking.md

 First using the drop down menu, select available recording device.
 Select onboard device or plug in a USB mic or recorder and use that device.

+Default recording device can also be set in users profile `>Account Settings`

 ### Recording

-Once mic is selected, click the Record button and begin speaking.
+Once mic is selected, click the `Record` button and begin speaking.
 Click again to Pause.
 If you click record again it will prompt to over write.

 <img width="700" height="442" alt="Voice-Tracking-Record" src="https://github.com/user-attachments/assets/f1c222ec-4881-4180-b0f7-ff8cd451cfb0" />